MakaylaMR/Pirate-Metrics/README.md

 ## Referral
 ### How can customers become advocates?
-  - Customers can become an advocate by writing a review on Google reviews or write a comment/post a story on our Instagram page.
+  - Customers can become an advocate by writing a review on Google reviews or write a comment/post a story/follow our Instagram page.
 To encourage these actions to happen more frequently, and to gather more advocates we can reward them with a discount for the next time they stop by our cafe.
 We will also offer a donation program for our business to help support the cafe.
 [This article](https://www.candybar.co/blog/customer-advocacy/) was helpful.
 ### How many are advocates?
-  - Our advocates can be measured by the amount of (good) comments and stories posted on our Instagram page.
-They can also be measured through Google reviews.
+  - We can count our advocates through our Instagram page, the amount that follow us and the amount that post us on their own page or on their story.
+We currently have 3,520 followers.
 ### How is/can this be measured?
   - Our advocates can be measured by the amount of (good) comments and stories posted on our Instagram page.
 They can also be measured through Google reviews.